Subscribe to Our Newsletter

 In candid but not sensationalized ways, Langston explores little-understood Mormon practices and teachings while grappling with universal human questions such as the nature of faith, the complexity of family, the process of healing, and what it means to truly belong.

 Katie Langston is a doubter by nature and a believer by grace.
-She is the director of digital strategy for Luther Seminary’s innovation team, where she oversees digital projects aimed at cultivating vibrant Christian spirituality in a postmodern, post-Christian cultural context.
-She writes and speaks to Christian audiences about Mormonism, and to Mormon audiences about Christianity, and is a popular blogger, podcast guest, and preacher.
-A pastoral intern preparing for ordination the Evangelical Lutheran Church in America, Katie lives in the greater Twin Cities area with her husband, two daughters, and dog Buffy (named, of course, after the Vampire Slayer).
+She is the director of digital strategy for Luther Seminary’s Faith+Lead team, where she oversees digital projects aimed at cultivating vibrant Christian spirituality in a postmodern, post-Christian cultural context.
+She writes and speaks to Christian audiences about Mormonism, and to Mormon audiences about Christianity, and is a popular blogger, podcaster, and preacher.
+Katie is pastor of mission and outreach at New Promise Lutheran Church in St. George, Utah, and lives Southern Utah with her husband, two daughters, and dogs Buffy and Willow (named, of course, after the Vampire Slayers).
 Sealed is her first book.

 “Affirming the simultaneous gifts of tradition and of transformation, Langston’s memoir is a thought-provoking read for those who want to understand the complex, evolving, and perpetually moving journey that is the life of faith.
 It is an important contribution to understanding America’s dynamic spiritual landscape.” —Ryan Panzer, author of Grace and Gigabytes: Being Church in a Tech-Shaped Culture